 - The second biggest market is pay TV, with an estimated £673m spent in subscription fees to Premium Movie channels (Sky).

-- The UK cinema market is be dominated by three major UK exhibitors, Cineworld, Odeon UCI, and Vue.
+- The UK cinema market is being dominated by three major UK exhibitors, Cineworld, Odeon UCI, and Vue.
 In total, they account for over 70% of the total market box office receipts and 60% of screens.
-(An example of Oligopoly with a three firm concentration ratio of 70%)
+(An example of Oligopoly with a three-firm concentration ratio of 70%)

 - The rest of the market is represented by smaller multiplex operators and independents which tend to operate non-multiplex cinemas (less than five screens).
 (Cineworld)